 The MTA receives the equivalent of four quarters of Metropolitan Mass Transportation Operating Assistance ("MMTOA") receipts each year, with the state advancing the first quarter of each succeeding calendar year's receipts in the fourth quarter of the current year.
 This results in little or no Metropolitan Mass Transportation Operating Assistance receipts being received during the first quarter of each calendar year.
 The MTA has made other provisions to provide for cash liquidity during this period.
-However, in March 2012 the State made a supplemental payment to the MTA of \$10.7.
-During 2012, the State appropriated \$1.3 billion in MMTOA funds.
+During March 2013, the State appropriated \$1.5 billion in MMTOA funds.
 There has been no change in the timing of the State's payment of, or MTA's receipt of, Dedicated Mass Transportation Trust Fund ("MTTF") receipts, which MTA anticipates will be sufficient to make monthly principal and interest deposits into the Debt Service Fund for the Dedicated Tax Fund Bonds.
-The total MRT collected as at December 31, 2011 increased by 3.7% compared to December 2010 from \$236.1 to December 2011 from \$244.8 to \$279.7.
+The total MRT collected as at December 31, 2012 increased by 14.3% compared to December 2011 from \$244.8 to \$279.7.
+However, the total MRT collected in the first quarter of 2013 increased by 40.6% compared to March 2012 from \$60.7 to \$85.3.